larasouzabr/hex-tools/README.md

-_strong_
-*hi, this is my first project on git and I'm having troubles during that
+hi, this is my first project using Git and I'm excited!